mind-inria/hidimstat/tools/documentation_developer/how_to_contribute.rst

-Once you have pushed your commits to your remote repository, you can submit a PR by clicking the "Compare & pull request" button on GitHub, targeting the skrub repository.
+Once you have pushed your commits to your remote repository, you can submit a PR by clicking the "Compare & pull request" button on GitHub, targeting the HiDimStat repository.

 Continuous Integration (CI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After creating your PR, CI tools will run proceed to run all the tests on all
-configurations supported by hidimstat.
+configurations supported by HiDimStat.

 - **Github Actions**:
-  Used for testing hidimstat across various platforms (Linux, macOS, Windows)
+  Used for testing HiDimStat across various platforms (Linux, macOS, Windows)
   and dependencies.
 - **CircleCI**:
   Builds and verifies the project documentation.